mstoffel-sag/c8yMQTT/README.md

 If not present the initialized variable is false and the registerDevice method can be used to fetch new credentials.

-To autoregister your pi got to In Cumulocity -> Device Management create a new Device Registration using the serial of your PI.
+To autoregister your pi got to In Cumulocity -> Device Management create a new Device Registration entering the serial of your PI.
+The c8y.properties file will be created automatically.
+For this the bootstrap_pwd in pi.properties must be set.

 __pi.properties__